 The school will act in accordance with the First Aid Policy at all times.

-The school will ensure that ample provision is made for both trained personnel and first-aid equipment on-site.
+The school will ensure there is ample on-site provision for trained personnel and first-aid equipment.

 The Head Teacher will ensure that there is an appropriate number of first-aid trained staff members working within in each classroom.